diddenbludden/Straftat-Cheats/README.md

 Select the target process from the list

-Choose the DLL (straftat.dll) to inject
+Choose the DLL (strafthot.dll) to inject

 Click Inject to perform the injection